Batch predictions

 Scoring local CSV files

-We provide a small utility function for scoring from/to local CSV files: BatchPredictionJob.score_to_file.
+DataRobot provides a utility function for scoring to and from local CSV files: BatchPredictionJob.score_to_file.
 The first parameter can be either:

-For larger datasets, you should avoid using a DataFrame, as that will load the entire dataset into memory.
-The other options don’t.
+For larger datasets, you should avoid using a DataFrame, as it loads the entire dataset into memory.
+The other options do not.

 import datarobot as dr